 At this stage, your baby has more energy than you and the babywearing is the break they will need to get a much-needed nap in.

 However, this is a stage where your child can weigh anywhere from 10 – 20 kgs and that will require you to find an effective way to distribute the weight to avoid any back injuries.
 A more stable carrier from the Tula or Hug a bub range is ideal for heavier babies.

 When to stop babywearing?

-Ideally you want to stop babywearing when the toddler is too heavy for you to carry, or it feels unsafe to do so.
-This can be anywhere from when you child weighs over 20 kgs or you have new interactions that doesn’t require the babywearing component to bond.
+Ideally, you want to stop babywearing when the toddler is too heavy for you to carry, or it feels unsafe to do so.
+This can be anywhere from when your child weighs over 20 kgs or you have new interactions that don’t require the babywearing component to bond.

 Where to get your baby carrier?